We enjoyed a great evening and slept well even though it rained through the night.

 pictures of the planes from the truck window.
 I knew my

 former-Alaska-pilot friend Joe would appreciate the diversion from the scenery usually displayed here!
 Joe provided the info about each of these aircraft -- an interesting mix!

 See the airfield on Google Maps at N62 23.878 W142 59.709.

-Back near where the State road maintenance ended, there was a lovely spot for our lunch break!
+Back near where the State road maintenance ended, there was a nice spot for our lunch break.